Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Evolution of many-body states without adiabatic switching of interaction and quasi-stationary composite states

-The initial state disappears, and the final states include the states of conserving the kinetic-energy and those of non-conserving it.
-The former has the kinetic energy $E_{\alpha}$ and the latter has roughly $E_{\beta} \approx \frac{E_{\alpha}}{2}$, \cite{Ishikawa-Tobita-PTEP}.
-In that case, the rate of the visible energy over the invisible energy is
+where $|\beta^{(n)} \rangle $ and $|\beta^{(d)} \rangle $ are the kinetic-energy-conserving and non-conserving states.
+At a large $\Gamma T$, the initial state disappears, and the final states include the states of conserving kinetic energy and those of non-conserving it.
+The former has the kinetic energy $E_{\alpha}$ and the latter is assumed $E_{\beta} \approx \frac{E_{\alpha}}{r_{ke}}$, \cite{Ishikawa-Tobita-PTEP}, where $r_{ke}>1$ .
+In that case, the ratio of the visible energy over the total energy is